 Counselors become closely involved in the youths’ lives and serve as role models, advocates, and advisors.
-They see the young people regularly in the offices, in their homes, and on the job.
-Wherever and whenever help is needed, the WAY Home Counselor is available.
-The Counselor provides personal and intensive emotional support and practical guidance at every step of the way in the youth’s young adulthood.
+They see the young people regularly in Children’s Village offices, in their homes, and on the job.
+Wherever and whenever help is needed, the WAY Home counselor is available.
+The counselor provides personal and intensive emotional support and practical guidance at every step of the way in the youth’s young adulthood.
 Counselors are coaches, cheerleaders, surrogate parents, advocates, teachers, and friends.

-The program places a great deal of emphasis on educational continuity and helping participants succeed in school.
 The importance of education as a key to long-term success in the workplace is a consistent theme of the program.
-When youth are discharged to the community, schools are often reluctant to take them, both because it may be in the middle of the school year and thus disruptive to class and because the youth are perceived as being troubled.
-Before the WAY Home began to focus on school placement almost half of youth went without placement for 2-3 months.
+When students are discharged to the community, schools are often reluctant to take them, both because it may be in the middle of the school year and thus disruptive to existing classes and because the youth are perceived as being troubled.
+Before WAY Home began to focus on school placement, almost half of youth went without placement for 2-3 months.
 They not only missed valuable instruction time, but they were also at risk of getting into trouble during the day because they had no structured time.
-Today, we succeed in placing 95% or more of youth in school within a month following discharge.
+Today, we succeed in placing 95% or more of students in school within a month following discharge.

 Work experiences and work ethics training

 Counselors assist youth to help see themselves as “workers,” helping them to develop work ethics and gain a sense of purpose.
-Counselors help participants to devise a plan to look for work, stay with the process, and deal with setbacks.
-Counselors may also visit job sites, help youth solve job-related problems and encourage youth to develop appropriate work habits and positive attitudes towards supervisors and peers.
+They help participants to devise a plan to look for work, stay with the process, and deal with setbacks.
+Counselors may also visit job sites, help youth solve job-related problems, and encourage youth to develop appropriate work habits and positive attitudes toward supervisors and peers.

 Group activities and workshops to promote a positive peer culture

-The WAY Home creates a sense of belonging and helps youth learn about making commitments.
-Entry into WAY Home and continued participation are regularly celebrated through an annual dinner, award ceremonies, special events and visits from program graduates.
-Such activities help scholars feel good about belonging to a positive peer culture and are designed to offset the pressure and challenge of living in neighborhoods filled with crime and violence.
-The WAY Home participants meet regularly for workshops on life skills, which address topics such as social responsibility, citizens’ rights, sexual behavior, healthy lifestyles, housing and legal issues, and parenting.
+WAY Home creates a sense of belonging and helps youth learn about making commitments.
+Entry into WAY Home and continued participation are regularly celebrated through an annual dinner, award ceremonies, special events, and visits from program graduates.
+Such activities help participants feel good about belonging to a positive peer culture and are designed to offset the pressure and challenge of living in neighborhoods filled with crime and violence.
+WAY Home participants meet regularly for workshops on life skills, which address topics such as social responsibility, citizens’ rights, sexual behavior, healthy lifestyles, housing and legal issues, and parenting.